voken1/docs/letters/new_voken.rst

 We are also happy to see the massive users and activity data: more than 2,600 users have entree to the test-net, averaging 1.9 hours per day.
-In the current situation where the vnCHAIN is under development, it is beneficial to have such data for every user.
+In the current situation where the vnCHAIN is under development, it is beneficial to have such data for everyone.

 We want to thank all Vision Network participants and VOKEN holders.
 The contribution of Vision Network Ecology is inseparable from the input of every member, thank you, everyone!